jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 However, the demand is expected to decrease as the economic growth in China is expected to decrease

 Currently our renewable energy supply is largely dominated by traditional biomass like wood for cooking.
-However the utilization of many new renewable energy sources, like wind and solar, is on the ... .
+However the utilization of many new renewable energy sources, like wind and solar, is on the rise .

-In the period 2004-2014, the generation of wind energy grew by ...% per year, in relative terms.
+In the period 2004-2014, the generation of wind energy grew by 20 - 40% per year, in relative terms.

-In the period 2004-2014, the generation of solar photovoltaic energy grew by ...% per year, in relative terms.
+In the period 2004-2014, the generation of solar photovoltaic energy grew by more than 40% per year, in relative terms.